Davey-Gravy/daviscoledotcom/content/posts/laptop-guide-q3-2024.md

 - Apple Pay
 - iCloud Photos

 and more.
-This certainly will be an incentive to lean towards a MacBook.
+To many, this certainly will be an incentive to lean towards a MacBook.

 The introduction of the M-series chips is what really sells me on MacBooks.